-Write the headline for your article
+Write the headline for your article What happened?
 Who was involved?
 When did it happen?
+Where did it happen?
 Why did it happen?
 How did it end?

-Who was involved?

 Write your article in rough.
 Ask a friend to edit it and then write it on the next page.